 In any preparation, oats are a grain rich in proteins, unsaturated fat and vitamin B. It is the cereal with the highest concentration of vitamins and minerals.
-Its beneficial properties for the skin are well known, as are its qualities to regulate the intestinal transit.
+It has beneficial properties for the skin, as well as qualities to regulate the intestinal transit.
 The benefits of oats are numerous and nearly everyone can enjoy them.

 Ways to eat oats

-There are many ways in which oats can be included in your diet.
-However, it is mainly consumed in two ways: as flakes or as bran.
+There are many ways to include oats your diet.
+However, these are the two most common ways to consume it: as flakes or as bran.
 The main difference between the two is the process to which the grain is subjected to obtain the two variants.

 Whole grain oats are the fresh cut part of the grain, shelled and toasted.
 To make oat flakes the whole grain is dried peeled and cut into smaller pieces and finally, sliced to form flakes.
 In the second case, oat bran, the whole oat is ground without removing anything from the grain.